 Once a BID is identified as the best option for a community, a group of local stakeholders form a Steering Committee to lead the formation effort.
 The Steering Committee decides the key details of the BID plan: the boundaries, services to be provided, annual budget, and assessment formula.

 We serve as an advisor and resource during the BID formation process, guiding these groups through the planning, outreach, and legislative phases of the BID formation process, and then through the start-up of the newly established BID.
-Before beginning this process, groups interested in creating a BID should first contact us for more information.

 First ask – what are the needs in the area and can BID services or programs help meet those needs?
 Next, ensure the benefits of the BID outweigh the cost of funding it.

 Are there enough commercial properties to fund a BID?

 Commercial properties pay the bulk of the special assessment that funds the BID.
 Therefore, there must be enough commercial properties to sustain a BID.

 Is there stability in the local economy and commercial occupancy rates?

 BIDs are most successful in areas with vacancy rates less than 20%.
 Areas with high vacancy rates or unstable local economies may consider other economic development strategies.
 We can assist with identifying the best option for your area.

 Is there a history of local partnerships and collaboration?